My favorite part of summer is Rollkuchen – a German Mennonite fry bread – paired with watermelon for supper!

 Now, I KNOW you are going to want to make these for yourself this summer, so grab the recipe below!
 All the ingredients are things you most likely already have on hand!

 By the way, my husband insists the watermelon be chilled before we eat it, but I never had it chilled when I was growing up.
 Truth be told, he has converted me to the cold watermelon side!
 I’m curious – do you chill your watermelon before eating it?

 If you scroll down a bit further, there is a printable version of the recipe, but when I first published this post back in 2008, I put photos of the cutting and frying process, so I wanted to leave those in here.

 I also have a video coming soon, so you can see the entire process start to finish!

 2 tsp salt

-Roll the dough out onto a floured board.
+Roll the dough out onto a floured board in the shape of a rectangle about 1/4″ thick.
 Cut into 3″x6″ rectangles and cut a small slit lengthwise down the center of each.